MigOpsRepos/pg_dbms_job/README.md

 ### [SUBMIT](#submit)

 Submits a new job to the job queue.
-It chooses the job from the sequence sys.jobseq.
+It chooses the job from the sequence dbms_job.jobseq.

 Actually this is a function as PostgreSQL < 14 do not support out parameters.